 Out of all households that voted, 214 households / 20% voted for this project.

-East Devon District Council were already aware of the local support for Phear Park skate park expansion, and had sought funding through their own capital bids process in case the scheme did not receive enough votes in the s106 sports voting.
+We were already aware of the local support for Phear Park skate park expansion, and had sought funding through their own capital bids process in case the scheme did not receive enough votes in the s106 sports voting.
 This capital funding was approved by East Devon District Council’s Budget Setting and Capital Allocations Panel and Joint Overview and Scrutiny Committee.
-If this is approved by their Full Council meeting in early February, East Devon District Council would pay for expansion of the skate park and start this project during 2021.
+Exmouth Town Council topped up the amount of money available to achieve a world class skate park.
+We have worked with local young people and skate park users to design the new skate park, and are now working on getting it installed.

 In addition, now East Devon District Council are aware of the popularity of the free to use concrete track with bumps and small slopes for wheeled sports, they will also start investigating how they might be able to deliver this, if it isn’t soon funded by additional Section 106 monies.